Dmytro1978/manan/_notes/DynamoDB data types.md

 * __Set Types__ – A set type can represent multiple scalar values.
 The set types are _string_ set, _number_ set, and _binary_ set.

+DynamoDB is a NoSQL database and is _schemaless_.
+This means that, other than the primary key attributes, you don't have to define any attributes or data types when you create tables.
+By comparison, relational databases require you to define the names and data types of each column when you create a table.

 ## Scalar Types
 ###  String
 Strings are Unicode with UTF-8 binary encoding.
 The length of a string must be greater than zero and is